-Many manufacturing companies balk at the upfront costs of automated barcode data collection software, but a look at manual data entry reveals hidden costs that can be significantly reduced by automated data collection through AIDC.
+Many manufactures balk at the upfront costs of automated barcode data collection software.
+But a look at manual data entry reveals hidden costs.
+These costs can be significantly reduced by automated data collection through AIDC.

-Paper records are now on a computer, saving storage space, which can impact required office and warehouse space and leasing costs.
+Paper records are now on a computer, saving storage space.
+This can impact required office and warehouse space and leasing costs.